-Razer is making its entrance in the smartphone arena, and is doing it in grand style.
+Razer is making its entrance in the smartphone arena, and it’s doing it in style.
 Following a few teasers and a last-minute leak that spoiled some of the surprise, Razer introduced today its first smartphone, the Razer Phone.
 Here’s what you need to know about it!

 The Razer Phone combines the gaming acumen Razer devices are known for with DNA from Nextbit, the short-lived smartphone maker that Razer acquired earlier this year.
 But the Razer Phone is not (just) a gaming phone and Razer was keen to emphasize that the device is geared towards anyone that likes to consume entertainment on mobile, whether it’s gaming, movies, music, or some plain old web browsing.

 From our brief hands-on time with the Razer Phone, we can already tell that Razer is on to something here.
 With brawny specs and special features including a 120 Hz display, the Razer Phone definitely stands out from the pack.
 Refreshingly, it’s not even that expensive.

 120 Hz displays are slowly making their way into the mobile space, promising an experience that is smoother than ever.
 The feature was well received on the iPad Pro 10.5, and Sharp recently announced a Japan-only 120 Hz smartphone called the Aquos R Compact.
 However, the Sharp device will only hit the market in December, giving Razer at least some partial bragging rights.